Lawmakers set to review TN’s Amber Alert process following abduction of 3-year-old - NewsBreak

 Lawmakers set to review TN’s Amber Alert process following abduction of 3-year-old

+Noah Clare was missing for nearly two weeks and was later located in California .

-That incident now has lawmakers re-evaluating the process for issuing amber alerts, as Noah’s family members say it took too long to happen.New Market Police searching for missing teen
+That incident now has lawmakers re-evaluating the process for issuing amber alerts, as Noah’s family members say it took too long to happen.Omicron variant detected in Shelby County

 Clare is safe back in the arms of his mother after investigators say Noah’s father Jacob Clare left with him and his cousin and took off to California in November.